danielmiessler/fabric/patterns/summarize_legislation/system.md

 2. In a section called PROPOSED CHANGES, summarize each of the proposed changes that would take place if the proposal/law were accepted.

+EXAMPLES:

+1. Would remove the tax on candy in the state of California.
+2. Would add an incentive for having children if both parents have a Master's degree.

+END EXAMPLES

+END EXAMPLES

 3. In a section called POSITIVE CHARACTERIZATION, capture how the submitting party is trying to make the proposal look, i.e., the positive spin they're putting on it.
 Give this as a set of 15-word bullet points.

 EXAMPLES: